JuliaLang/Pkg.jl/docs/src/environments.md

 # **4.** Working with Environments

+The following discusses Pkg's interaction with environments.
+For more on the role environments play in code loading, including the "stack" of environments from which code can be loaded, see [this section in the Julia manual](https://docs.julialang.org/en/v1/manual/code-loading/#Environments-1).

 ## Creating your own projects

 So far we have added packages to the default project at `~/.julia/environments/v1.0`.
 It is however easy to create other, independent, projects.